Wigner time delay and related concepts -- Application to transport in coherent conductors: Random matrix approach for quantum dots

 in appropriate units.
 This should be compared with the expression \eqref{eq:GoparMelloButtiker1996} for the unitary case (class A)~: $\mathscr{P}_1^{(2)}(\tau)=\tau^{-3}\EXP{-1/\tau}$.
 We see that the exponent of the tail is increased from $2$ to $3$ when the chiral symmetry is broken, as for the 1D disordered case reviewed above~: compare \eqref{eq:TailDirac} in the presence of the chiral symmetry and \eqref{eq:ComtetTexier1997LimitLaw} when the chiral symmetry is broken.

-More recently, the result \eqref{eq:BrouwerFrahmBeenakker1997} for the joint distribution of proper time delays was extended to the other symmetry classes in Refs.~\cite{MarBroBee14,SchMarBee15}.
-This question is reviewed in another article of this special issue \cite{MarSchBee16}.
+More recently, the result \eqref{eq:BrouwerFrahmBeenakker1997} for the joint distribution of proper time delays was extended to the four BdG symmetry classes in Refs.~\cite{MarBroBee14,SchMarBee15}.
+This question is reviewed in another article of this special issue~\cite{MarSchBee16}.
+The generalisation to the three chiral symmetry classes remains an open problem.